Denver residents spooked by stray bullets, possible sniper

-Chilling color video footage taken by a concerned citizen may be the only piece of evidence police have to go on as they attempt to unravel the case of a suspected sniper targeting a multifamily complex in Denver.
+Chilling color video footage taken by a concerned citizen may be the only piece of evidence police have to go on as they attempt to unravel the case of a suspected sniper targeting multifamily complexes in Denver.

+And the trail of mayhem the suspect left behind may have touched families throughout the metro area.

-The man stood next to a light-colored Prius with driver door, back driver’s side door and back trunk wide open, a photo taken by the bystander showed.
+The man in the Beauvallon shooting stood next to a light-colored Prius with the driver door, back driver’s side door and back trunk wide open, a photo taken by the bystander showed.
 Video footage also caught on the bystander's cellphone revealed that the suspect allegedly took shots from an alley next to an empty parking lot from the west side of the condominium complex.

-At least 2-3 cracks from the rifle are heard on the video.
+At least two-three cracks from the rifle are heard on the video.

 No one was hurt, but the bullets nearly missed people who were going about their lives in their homes unaware that they may have been the target of an active shooter.

-The Prius appears to have a blue logo or graffiti on the driver’s side doors.
+The silver Prius appears to have a blue logo or graffiti on the driver’s side doors — just like the one in the Broomfield case.

 One of the bullets fired June 14 came within an arm's length of a woman who was working on her computer.
 A complaint was filed with Denver Police the next day but that incident was not caught on video.
 The bullet exploded into fragments, according to Beauvallon management.